einschmidt/hassio-addons/lldap/DOCS.md

 ## Installation

 1. Add this repository to your Home Assistant instance
-2. Install the LLDAP add-on
+2. Install the LLDAP app
-3. Configure the add-on (see Configuration section)
+3. Configure the app (see Configuration section)
-4. Start the add-on
+4. Start the app

 ## Configuration